Manorajkrishan/CCTV/client/README.md

-# CCTV Security Company Website
+# eSight Technology Company Website

 A modern, responsive website for a CCTV security company built with React, Tailwind CSS, and Vite.
 This website is similar to [TechEye.lk](https://techeye.lk/) and showcases comprehensive security solutions.